Selen

 The most important functions of selenium in the body

-• Support for fertility: Selenium is particularly important for men, as it can improve sperm quality.
+- Promoting fertility: Selenium is particularly important for men, as it can improve sperm quality.

-Benefits of adequate selenium intake
+Benefits of an adequate selenium intake

 A balanced intake of selenium is essential to optimally support the functions mentioned above.
 The most important health benefits include:

-• Protection against diseases such as cancer, cardiovascular conditions and inflammation
+- Protection against diseases such as cancer, cardiovascular conditions and inflammation

-• Support for cognitive function and prevention of neurodegenerative diseases
+- Support for cognitive function and prevention of neurodegenerative diseases

-• Better skin health and wound healing
+- Improved skin health and wound healing

-• Improved general vitality and energy
+- Improved overall vitality and energy

-Foods with a high selenium content
+Foods high in selenium

-• Brazil nuts: these are considered the best natural source of selenium.
+- Brazil nuts: These are considered the best natural source of selenium.

-• Meat and offal: beef and liver in particular are rich in selenium.
+- Meat and offal: Beef and liver in particular are rich in selenium.

-• Eggs: eggs also contribute to selenium intake.
+- Eggs: Eggs also contribute to selenium intake.

 Selenium deficiency: causes and effects

-• hair loss and brittle nails
+- Hair loss and brittle nails

-• disorders of thyroid function
+- Disorders of thyroid function

-• weakening of the immune system
+- Weakening of the immune system

-How much selenium does a person need?
+How much selenium do we need?

-Selenium supplements: when are they useful?
+Selenium supplements: when are they advisable?

-Tips for optimal selenium supply
+Tips for an optimal selenium intake

-Conclusion: the importance of selenium for health
+Conclusion: The importance of selenium for health

 Frequently Asked Questions